Image copyright GotCredit.com. Used under the terms of a CC BY 2.0 License.

 Brainstorm different words to describe the same idea and try them all!
 Don't be afraid to try many variations of the same search.
 Read more about Keywords:

 The words AND, OR and NOT are special to databases.
 They aren't searched as keywords, but instead tell the database how to treat other words in your search query.

 Using AND between two keywords requires results to have both terms.
 Using OR means a result only has to have one of the terms to be considered relevant.
 Using NOT excludes results with the specified keyword.

 Read more about Boolean Operators:

-Google Scholar is still searching the web, so be critical of sources you find.
+Google Scholar is searching the open web, so be critical the sources!